 The design of ImageMagick is an evolutionary process, with the design and implementation efforts serving to influence and guide further progress in the other.
 With ImageMagick version 7, we aim to improve the design based on lessons learned from the version 6 implementation.
-As ImageMagick version 6 is near end of life, we recommend you switch to ImageMagick version 7.
-In the mean-time we continue to support and add security patches, but not enhance, ImageMagick version 6, until at least August 1, 2028.
+As ImageMagick version 6 is no longer being evolved, we recommend you switch to ImageMagick version 7.
+In the mean-time we continue to support and add security patches, but not evolve, ImageMagick version 6, until at least August 1, 2030.

 Here are just a few examples of what ImageMagick can do for you:

 |Animation||create a GIF animation sequence from a group of images.|

 |Color management||accurate color management with color profiles or in lieu of-- built-in gamma compression or expansion as demanded by the colorspace.|

 |Composite||overlap one image over another.|

 |Connected component labeling||uniquely label connected regions in an image.|

 |Decorate||add a border or frame to an image.|

 |Discrete Fourier transform||implements the forward and inverse DFT.|

 |Distributed pixel cache||offload intermediate pixel storage to one or more remote servers.|